Rooted Absorbed Prefix Trajectory Balance with Submodular Replay for GFlowNet Training: Conclusion

 \section{Conclusion}

 We studied mode collapse in terminable LLM-GFlowNets and identified two coupled and reproducible failure modes: prefix collapse and length bias.
 To address unstable credit assignment without inducing termination drift, we proposed RapTB, which augments terminal Trajectory Balance with rooted prefix constraints and suffix-absorbed reward shaping.
 To address replay-induced distribution shift and limited external coverage, we introduced SubM, a submodular replay refresh strategy that balances reward with diversity and length support.
 Across tasks, RapTB+SubM improves long-horizon stability and coverage, yielding better reward--diversity trade-offs and substantially reduced prefix collapse.
+Scaling experiments up to 32B parameters across two architecture families and an additional biological sequence task confirm that these improvements are consistent across domains and model scales (Appendices~\ref{app:amp}--\ref{app:scaling}).
 We hope these results encourage future objectives that explicitly couple coverage-aware replay with selective, adaptively weighted subtrajectory learning for robust autoregressive GFlowNet training.